Cash-strapped Maldives says no need for IMF bailout

 The Maldives says its financial troubles are "temporary" and the luxury tourist destination has no plans to seek an International Monetary Fund bailout after warnings of a possible sovereign default.

-"We have bilateral partners who are very sensitive to our needs and our situation," Zameer told reporters in Colombo on Friday night.
+"We have bilateral partners who are very sensitive to our needs and our situation," Zameer told reporters in Colombo, Sri Lanka on Friday night.

 "I seriously don't think it is a time where we will be right now engaging with the IMF...
 The issue that we have is very temporary because currently we are having a dip in reserves."